UT-CHG/PolyADCIRC/doc/overview.rst

 Installation
 ------------

+The code currently resides at `GitHub<https://github.com/lcgraham/PolyADCIRC>`_ in a private repository which will be made public at a later date.

-If you have a `.tar.bz2<link>`_ file or `.zip<link>`_ file you can install PolyADCIRC using::
+If you have a `.zip<https://github.com/lcgraham/PolyADCIRC/archive/master.zip>`_ file you can install PolyADCIRC using::

     python setup.py --install

 from the package root directory.
-PolyADCIRC packages are currently NOT avaiable in the `Python Package Index <http://pypi.python.org/pypi/Sphinx>`_ this may change in the future.
+The PolyADCIRC package is currently NOT avaiable in the `Python Package Index <http://pypi.python.org/pypi/Sphinx>`_ this may change in the future.
 This package requires `GNU Parallel
 <http://www.gnu.org/software/parallel/>`_, `matplotlib
 <http://http://matplotlib.org>`_, `scipy <scipy.org>`_, mpl_toolkit, and `numpy
 <http://http://www.numpy.org>`_.
 This package interacts with :program:`ADCIRC`
-and :program: `GridData` which are NOT provided with this package.
+and :program:`GridData` which are NOT provided with this package.

 Cutting Edge Version
 ~~~~~~~~~~~~~~~~~~~~